 Day 12 to 14: Reinspection or supplement negotiation.
 Equipment removal and moisture verification photos.

-If any of this feels overwhelming while your ceiling is still dripping, call Prime Restoration of Macomb at (586) 277-1069.
+If any of this feels overwhelming while your ceiling is still dripping, call Prime Restoration at (586) 277-1069.
 We respond across Macomb Township, Shelby Township, Utica, New Haven, Sterling Heights, Rochester Hills, and Birmingham, and we document every step of mitigation in a format built specifically to support your claim.
 Take the photos tonight.
 Make the call when you are ready.
-Your claim starts with what your camera captures in the next 48 hours.
+We dispatch as quickly as crew availability and road conditions allow; response times vary during active weather events.

 Tags